Is your association doing all it can to drive a great volunteer program?

 5. Gratitude

-- Are we doing all we can to say “thank you”?
-Volunteers can be thanked multiple ways.
-You can thank them privately through a handwritten note or phone call.
+- What more could we be doing to say “thank you”?
+You can show volunteer appreciation in multiple ways.
+You can thank them directly through a handwritten note or phone call.
 Or maybe you would like to publicly thank your volunteers through a headline in the quarterly newsletter or on social media, for example.
-These praises not only recognize the volunteer, but also can encourage others to join in.
+These praises not only recognize volunteers, but can also encourage others to join in.

 - Are we thanking all volunteers?
 All volunteers should be acknowledged: from members of committees and project teams to task forces and working groups to advisory boards, judges, reviewers, and organizers.